 By far the AWD technology and variable suspension is the highlight of the allroad quattro, impressing owners with its performance in snow and mud.
 The 2001 allroad is also liked for its styling, which adds class to the family wagon.
 The powerful engine and speedy performance, precise handling, and spacious interior are all praised.
 However, drivers are disappointed with the allroad's reliability and constantly having to deal with unknowledgeable mechanics and unhelpful dealers.
 Porr gas mileage, a slight turbo lag, and steering that seems too light for city driving are other complaints.

-Talk about the 2001 Audi Allroad Quattro
+What's your take on the 2001 Audi Allroad Quattro?

 Audi Allroad Quattro Questions